-We're making arepas in the Chili Pepper Madness kitchen, my friends, and I think you're going to love them.
+We're making homemade arepas in the Chili Pepper Madness kitchen, my friends, and I think you're going to love them.
 If you've never tried arepas, this is a recipe you'll definitely want to keep in your recipe collection.

 As a spicy food lover, this humble food is the perfect serving vessel for all sorts of wonderfully flavored food, from meats, cheeses, dips and more, and they're quite tasty on their own.